Skip to main content

 Tour description

+The hike to Preikestolen starts from the fee-based car park, with a service building with toilets, next to Preikestolen Basecamp.
 The first 500 metres take you up a winding gravel road with an elevation gain of over 80 metres.
 It levels out a bit before the trail continues gradually upward on the mountain.
 It is well-prepared with bridges over the wettest sections and Sherpa steps on the steepest and most demanding parts.
 This makes the hike easier, while also preserving the environment.

+There are many nice spots along the trail to take a break.
+Tjødnane, about 1 kilometre from Preikestolen, is a great place to combine your meal break with a refreshing dip in the small lake.
 During the hike, you'll pass through birch forests and walk on smooth rocks in a gently rolling terrain.
 When you catch a glimpse of the Lysefjord, you'll know you're getting closer.
 As you walk alongside the famous fjord, Preikestolen suddenly comes into view with its characteristic shape.
 Upon reaching the flat plateau, which is only 25 x 25 metres in size, you can enjoy the fantastic view of the Lysefjord.

 Preikestolen rises 604 metres above the Lysefjord.
 The mountain plateau has been named one of the world's most spectacular viewing points by both CNN Go and Lonely Planet.
+After taking the obligatory photos and having a well-deserved break, the hike back follows the same route.

-Important info for the hike
+Important info before the hike

 Other hikes